seanosullivanuk/centro365/README.md

 ![Centro 365 in Edge](https://raw.githubusercontent.com/seanosullivanuk/centro365/main/centro365-screenshot-edge.png)

-Make your administration of Microsoft 365 just that little bit easier.
+Make your administration of Microsoft 365 and Microsoft Azure just that little bit easier.

-Centro 365 provides quick and convenient access to many of the Microsoft 365 Admin Centres.
-Whether you administrate just one area of 365, or you're a Global Administrator, this handy cascading menu keeps everything within close reach.
+Centro 365 provides quick and convenient access to many of the Microsoft 365 and Microsoft Azure Admin Centres.
+Whether you administrate just one area, or you're a Global Administrator, this handy cascading menu keeps everything within close reach.

-There's support for dark mode, which switches in and out automatically, matching your operating system.
+There's also support for dark mode, which switches in and out automatically, matching your operating system.
 What more can I say?
 It's a simple and straightforward web browser extension, whipped up over the course of a weekend whilst my wife was watching the racing. 🐴

 ## Changelog

+### 1.3 (13 Feb 2021)
+* [New] *Endpoint Manager* section
+    * Dashboard
+    * Apps
+    * Devices
+    * Endpoint Security
+    * Reports
+    * Tenant Admin
+* [New] *Troubleshooting* section
+    * Call Quality Dashboard
+    * Network Connectivity Test
+    * Service Health
+* [New] Additional entries
+    * *Azure Portal* > Universal Print
+    * *Azure Portal* > Cloud Shell
+    * *Power Platform* > Virtual Agents
+    * *Security & Compliance* > Defender Security Centre
+* [New] Brand new iconography.
+New colour icon for light mode and B&W icon for dark mode
+* [Updated] Renamed *Compliance* to *Security & Compliance*
+* [Updated] Small UI improvements
+* [Updated] Changes to the About page

 ### 1.2 (23 Jan 2021)
 * Additional entries for the 365 Admin Centre and Compliance